 6. Ontario boasts the longest stretch

-Come 2017, Ontario will have one more thing to boast about — beyond the Toronto Blue Jays — the fact that it’ll have the longest section of The Great Trail, at 5,200 kilometres.
-That’s more than the combined sections of Quebec, New Brunswick, Nova Scotia, PEI and Newfoundland & Labrador!
+Ontario has plenty of things to boast about — beyond the Toronto Raptors!
+It has the longest section of The Great Trail, at over 5,200 kilometres.
+That’s more than the sections of Quebec, New Brunswick, Nova Scotia, P.E.I. and Newfoundland and Labrador combined!

 Photo By Michael Gil